I circled away from Crusher.

 The two women were opposites.

 The first, tall and slender, blonde with her hair cut short.
-She’d torn the rags that all of the other prisoners seemed to have been given to stripes and wrapped them around her forearms and shins.
+She’d torn the rags that all of the other prisoners seemed to have been given to strips and wrapped them around her forearms and shins.
 The blood of those she’d taken them off clung to the wraps, giving them an oozing red texture.
 She wore a knotted kerchief on her head, and had some kind of facial tattoo I couldn’t make out at this distance.
 From the sound of her soft, startled curse she was the one who’d been faking Prevailer’s accent.

 The second, by contrast, was a squat, fat gremlin of a woman.
 Her eyes stared out of a great broad forehead.
 Her ratty hair hung long about her.
 Her dark skin was creased where her corpulent form had stretched it, folded from the long habits of daily living.